-Six times in the past four months I have seen friends of mine walk through the valley of the shadow of death and proceed into eternity.
-Two were my age while three others were close to my age.
-Each passing was a reminder that this is a walk that I myself will one day take unless the Lord returns in judgment first.
-“For it is appointed unto men once to die, but after this the judgment.”
+The longer I live, the more I see friends of mine walk through the valley of the shadow of death and proceed into eternity.
+It’s a walk that each of us will one day take unless the Lord returns in judgment first.
+“And as it is appointed for men to die once, but after this the judgment.”
 (Hebrews 9:27).
 The thought of such would be disheartening were it not for one important truth.
-Waiting for me and for each faithful child of God at the entrance to that valley is the loving Shepherd, ready to lead us home.
+Waiting for each faithful child of God at the entrance to that valley is the loving Shepherd, ready to lead us home.

 There is abundant evil in the valley of the shadow of death, but the Shepherd is there with His rod to defend against the evil.
 The Hebrew word translated, “evil” in Psalm 23:4 means, “bad, disagreeable, malignant, displeasing, giving pain, unhappiness, misery, hurtful.”
 Because of the Shepherd, faithful children of God need not fear the evil.
 Oh, the evil is going to attack.
 It will attack our faith, our hope, our love, our trust.
 It will attack our relationships.
 It will attack our hearts.
 We need to walk next to the Shepherd and allow Him to protect us.
 Trying to walk through the valley alone will only lead to despair as doing so will make us vulnerable to evil’s aggressive assaults.

 There is abundant evil in the valley of the shadow of death, but the Shepherd is there with His staff to guide us.
 None of us knows the way of death until we actually confront it for ourselves.
 We can sit by the side of a loved one and watch him or her pass through the valley, we can hold the hand and kiss the cheek of one journeying through the valley, but we will never understand what it’s like until we go there ourselves.
 When we get there, we will be on new ground.
 We will be on the threshold of a new and unique passageway.
 We will need a guide.
 We will need someone to direct our steps.
-“O Lord, I know that the way of man is not in himself: it is not in man that walketh to direct his steps.”
-(Jeremiah 10:23).
+“O LORD, I know the way of man is not in himself; It is not in man who walks to direct his own steps” (Jeremiah 10:23).
 We will need the support of the Shepherd’s staff to make it safely to the other side.

 Indeed, as the hymn says, we are going down the valley one by one.
 Each of us is closer to our first step into that valley than we ever have been.
-“And that, knowing the time, that now it is high time to awake out of sleep: for now is our salvation nearer than when we believed.”
+“And do this, knowing the time, that now it is high time to awake out of sleep; for now our salvation is nearer than when we first believed.”
 (Romans 13:11).
 Thanks be unto God that no one has to walk through that valley alone.
 The Shepherd is there to lead those who are faithful to Him over the rough and rocky terrain of death’s path to the heavenly street of gold (Revelation 21:21).